mportesdev/handpick/README.rst

     >>> max_depth(nested_dict)
     4

-**Note:** Empty containers constitute a level of nested depth as well as non-empty ones.
+**Note:** As well as non-empty ones, empty containers do constitute another level of nested depth.
 For example:

 .. code::